Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/radialslider.md

 *A RadialSlider that uses RingSlice controls for rendering of the track and value*

 [RadialSlider](xref:@ActiproUIRoot.Controls.RadialSlider) supports minimum/maximum ranges, infinite wrapping mode, customizable thumb styles, and more.
 While the control is ideal for touch-based input, it also fully accepts mouse and keyboard input.
-Combine two RadialSlider controls on top of each other to enable range-based selection.
+Combine two [RadialSlider](xref:@ActiproUIRoot.Controls.RadialSlider) controls on top of each other to enable range-based selection.

 ## Values

 Values in the [RadialSlider](xref:@ActiproUIRoot.Controls.RadialSlider) are expressed in terms of degrees, where `0` is upward and the degree values increase as they go clockwise, meaning `90` degrees is to the right.

 There are two value properties exposed by this control.
 The first is the `Value` property, which inherits from `RangeBase`.
 This property contains the final 'snapped' degree value as the radial slider is interacted with by the end user.
 The second is [IntermediateValue](xref:@ActiproUIRoot.Controls.RadialSlider.IntermediateValue), which is the exact degree value as the radial slider is interacted with by the end user.
-They generally will be the same value however they can be different in cases where the user is dragging the slider's thumb off of a snap point (see below).
+They generally will be the same value however they can be different in cases where the user is dragging the slider's thumb off a snap point (see below).

 ## Input and Value Snapping